abdullahkhanani9/gangfront/index.md

 # About

 Predictably, as a group of six (a blend of two team triangles), it's extremely difficult to manage work and facilitate a functioning environment in which a valuable end product can actually be produced with the use of good communication, collaboration, and effort.
-For example, integrating models in the backend into one single, fluent users table has proven highly tedious and significantly more advanced than initially imagined in spite of our hard work.
-Despite our struggles, however, we overall plan to utilize assets such as pull requests, online calling, and in class discussions and planning in order to accomplish our goals as a team.
+However, we overall plan to utilize assets such as pull requests, online calling, and in class discussions and planning in order to accomplish our goals as a team.

 ### Team Members' Personal Pages Links